diffusiondata/tutorials/messaging/diffusion-chat-app-v2/README.md

 # diffusion-chat-app-v2

-This is sample chat application using [Diffusion](https://www.pushtechnology.com/product-overview) Cloud.
+This is a sample chat application using [Diffusion](https://www.pushtechnology.com/product-overview) Cloud.

-Users can chat in realtime across various meeting rooms.
+Users can chat in real time across various meeting rooms.

-A simple projects, illustrating production and consumption of messages to and from a Diffusion Cloud instance.
+A simple project illustrating production and consumption of messages to and from a Diffusion Cloud instance.

+This version preserves the chat history and displays it when you rejoin a room.
+History is stored using the time series topic type, which contains a timestamped series of events.

 # Version 2

-**diffusion-chat-app-v2** introduces de concept of [Time Series](https://docs.pushtechnology.com/docs/6.5.1/manual/html/designguide/data/topics/timeseries_topics.html).
+**diffusion-chat-app-v2** introduces the concept of [Time Series](https://docs.pushtechnology.com/docs/6.5.1/manual/html/designguide/data/topics/timeseries_topics.html) topics.

 # From our SDK